virtuNat/pyTetris/README.md

 - (Done) Symmetric SRS implementation of wall kicks.
 - (Done) A ghost to predict where the piece will fall.
 - (Done) Both soft and hard drop methods to rush the piece falling.
-- (Minor Issue) Delayed Auto Shifting, and a spawn delay.
+- (Done) Delayed Auto Shifting, and a spawn delay.
 - (Done) Line clear in naive, sticky, and cascade methods.
 - (Minor Issue) Score tracking system and a way to save and view high scores.
 - (Minor Issue) Arcade and Timed modes of play.